How to Make & Dehydrate Chili

 Allow chili to cool, then spread it out on dehydrator trays covered with non-stick sheets or parchment paper.

-Dehydrate at 145° for 8–10 hours.
-This chili recipe takes up three 15 x 15 Excalibur Dehydrator trays.
-After about four hours in the dehydrator, break up any meat and beans that are stuck together and redistribute the chili on the trays.
+Dehydrate at 145°F (63°C) for 6–10 hours.
+This chili recipe takes up 3 Excalibur or Cosori dehydrator trays.
+After 3–4 hours in the dehydrator, break up any meat and beans that are stuck together and redistribute the chili on the trays.

-Once dry, divide dehydrated chili into one cup or larger servings and pack in zip lock bags.
+Once dry, divide dehydrated chili into 1-cup or larger servings and pack in zip lock bags.

 On the Trail:

-Combine one cup dried chili with one cup water and soak for five minutes.
+Combine 1 cup dried chili with 1 cup water and soak for 5 minutes.
 For a larger serving, combine 1½ cups of dried chili with 1½ cups of water.

-Light stove, bring to a boil, and continue cooking for one minute.
+Light stove, bring to a boil, and continue cooking for 1 minute.

-Transfer pot to an insulating pot cozy for ten to fifteen minutes.
+Transfer pot to an insulating pot cozy for 10–15 minutes.

 Garnish with crackers or cheddar cheese.